EternityForest/KaithemAutomation/README.md

 -   Fix bug when deleting realtime events
 -   Format log records immediately instead of keeping record objects around

-### 0.56

--   Eliminate the frame-based polling system, polled events are now scheduled using the scheduler, which should improve performance when there no events used that poll quickly.
--   -   Events with priority of realtime now run in their own threads
--   Kaithem.persist now assumes relative paths are relative to vardir/moduledata, which is a new folder defined for modules to store large amounts of variable data without cluttering the registry.
--   Add kaithem.web.goto(url) function
--   New Virtual Resource mechanism for updatable objects
--   Option not to have APIWidgets echo back messages sent to server
--   New state machines API
--   Fix the uptime function
--   No longer log every event run, it was causing a performance hit with realtime events and wasn't that useful
--   Logging is now based on python's builtin logging module, meaning log dumps are readable now.
--   Realtime scrolling log feeds powered by the new scrollbox widget.
--   Logging format defaults to null
--   Fix security error in viewing logs

-### 0.55

--   Fix bug where SI formatted numbers were rounded down
--   Multiple message bus subscribers run simultaneously instead of sequentially
--   Events now have an enable option
--   Message events can now be ratelimited, additional messages are simply ignored
--   Slight theming improvements
--   Sound search path feature, added built in sounds
--   Modules now display MD5 sums(Calculated by dumping to UTF-8 JSON in the most compact way with sorted keys.
-Module and resource names are also hashed, but the locations of external modules are ignored)
--   Use of the print function in an event under python3 will print both to the console and to the event's editing page(only most recent 2500 bytes kept)
--   Change the way the scheduler works
--   Setup actions no longer run twice when saving!
-(However, setup actions may run and retry any number of times due to dependency resolution at bootup)
--   Fix bug where references in the locals of deleted or modified events sometimes still hung around and messed up APIs based on \_\_del\_\_
--   Stable initial event loading attempt order(Sorted by (module,resource) tuple.)
-Failed events will be retried up to the max attempts in the same order.
--   Kaithem now appears to shut down properly without the old workaround
--   Ship with the requests library included, but prefer the installed version if possible
--   Add ability to store individual modules outside of kaithem's directory, useful for development
--   Support for embedded file resources in modules
--   Eliminate polling from all builtin widgets.
-Switched to a pure push model.
-THIS IS A POSSIBLE BREAKING CHANGE FOR CUSTOM WIDGETS, although since those were never really properly documented it will likely be fine, and only minor changes will be required to accommodate this new behavior.
-All default widgets are exactly the same from a user perspective, only faster and more efficient.
--   Can now inspect event scopes just like module objects.
-Inspectors have been greatly improved.
--   Run a garbage collection sweep after deleting events or modules.
--   Fix bug where "don't add additional content" still added a footer.
--   kaithem.web.resource lookups
--   Add jslibs module
--   Can now manually run any event
--   Lots of stability improvements
--   No more widget callbacks running twice
--   Add six.py to thirdparty library(Cherrypy now depends on it)
--   Fix bug saving data with unicode in it on some versions
--   Fix error loading resources with DOS style line endings
--   Fix spelling error in quotes file

 License Terms
 =============